apnadkarni/blt/doc/palette.rst

     The default is "rgb".

   **-colorspacing** *spacingType*
-    Specifies the spacing colors.  *SpacingType* can be in any of the "regular", "irregular", or "interval".
+    Specifies the spacing of colors intervals.  *SpacingType* can be one of the following:

+    **regular**
+      The color look-up table is a list of two or more colors.
+The colors are regularly spaced at values from 0 to 1.

+    **irregular**
+      The color look-up table is defined by two or more pairs of value and color.

+    **interval**
+      The color look-up table is defined by specifying individual entries: a starting and ending value and color.

     See `LOOK-UP TABLE ENTRIES`_ for details.
 The default is "regular".

   **-fade** *percent*
     Specifies an overall transparency to be applied to the computed